-Children with autism, Down syndrome, and other special needs often benefit from various therapies, such as occupational therapy (OT), to support many areas of their development.
-Occupational therapy is often characterized as exclusively addressing fine motor strength and coordination.
-However, there are many other areas of a child’s development that OT services can positively impact, including balance, core strength, body awareness, sensory regulation, executive functioning, attention, and greater independence with participation in school and self-care.
+Children with autism, Down syndrome, and other special needs often benefit from occupational therapy (OT), to support many areas of their development.
+Occupational therapy is typically characterized as exclusively addressing fine motor strength and coordination.
+However, there are many other areas of a child’s development that occupational therapy can positively impact.
+Skills OT’s work on include balance, core strength, body awareness, sensory regulation, executive functioning, attention, and greater independence with participation in school and self-care.

 Occupational Therapy at Healing Haven

 As our ABA Therapy services grew, we added additional therapies to support our clients’ development.
 Doing so also provides one service location for parents.
 We first added Speech Therapy and then in 2018, we added Occupational Therapy services.
 This provides collaboration opportunities among the professionals supporting a child.
 In fact, all our OTs receive ABA training and know how to work collaboratively with our BCBAs and RBTs.

 Our first OT on staff has a long history working with our Founder Jamie McGillivary.
 Long before she ever ever considered studying to become an Occupational Therapist, Julie worked with Jamie at Beaumont’s HOPE Center.
 She was the Motor Room Expert in the Parent Training Program.
 She later went on to manage the summer programs in the early days of Healing Haven.